 For everyone working in the construction industry, meeting the needs of our society without breaching the earth’s ecological boundaries will demand a paradigm shift in our behaviour.
 Together with our clients, we will need to commission and design buildings, cities and infrastructures as indivisible components of a larger, constantly regenerating and self-sustaining system.

 The research and technology exist for us to begin that transformation now, but what has been lacking is collective will.
 Recognising this, we are committing to strengthen our working practices to create architecture and urbanism that has a more positive impact on the world around us.

 We will seek to:

-If you are not an architect, or are based outside the UK, please visit our global hub, Built Environment Declares, which covers many built environment professions within the UK and in 27 other countries.
+- If you are not an architect, or are based outside the UK, please visit our global hub to sign the appropriate declaration there: Built Environment Declares covers many built environment professions within the UK and in 27 other countries.

 - If you are not signing but wish to contact us for any other reason, please email us at [email protected]